johnshearing/bioelectocracy/README.md

 [How Cognition Scales](https://github.com/johnshearing/bioelectocracy/blob/main/README.md#how-cognition-scales)
 [Unmanipulated Price Systems Seek Preferred Conditions For All Individuals](https://github.com/johnshearing/bioelectocracy/blob/main/README.md#unmanipulated-price-systems-seek-preferred-conditions-for-all-individuals)
 War, Scarcity, Fear, Mistrust, Division, Disunity, And Isolation Via Price System Manipulation: The Central Bank Business Model
-The Price System Is A Conscious Living Being And It's Our Home
+The Price System Is A Conscious Living Being.
+Its Body Is Our Home
 Caring For The Price System Is How We Care For Each Other
-Blockchain: Building A Decentralized Price System; Free Of Manipulation; Free To Provide Honest Answers
+Blockchain: Building A Decentralized Price System; Free Of Manipulation; Free To Give An Honest Answer To The Most Important Question

 ## Abstract